openordu/celtibot/README.md

 `SERVER='https://url.social' ACCESS_TOKEN='xxxx' ./src/celtibot.py --mode [topic, holiday, follow, quote]`

 ## Dates
 Celtibot prioritizes information relevant to today.
-If no today specific objects are found it the `data` directory, it will switch to a random selection mode using python's `random.shuffle()` method.
+If no today specific objects are found in the `data` directory, it will switch to a random selection mode using python's `random.shuffle()` method.

 ```quotes.yaml|yaml